ant-design/ant-design-pro-site/docs/my-layout.en-US.md

 Sometimes we don't want to use the built-in layout and want to do more customization.
 We also provide flexible customization solutions.

 The layout is essentially a special component, and the child pages will be passed to the layout component as attributes.
-The simplest layout is this:
+The easyst layout is this:

 ```tsx
 // Children must be rendered, otherwise the child routes cannot be displayed